Combining apple with the potato lends a welcome sweetness and roundness to these fun and festive latkes, best served to a crowd.

 2. Mix everything but the olive oil together in a large mixing bowl.
 Add a bit more matzo meal if the mixture is very loose (it shouldn’t be if your vegetables are nice and dry).

-3. Form the latkes into whatever size you prefer – I like to pinch off large tablespoons of the mixture and flatten them into thin pancakes using my fingertips.
+3. Form into whatever size latkes you prefer—I like to pinch off large tablespoons of the mixture and flatten them into thin pancakes using my fingertips.